Paddle in the Wild

 - All food

-- Tents, cooking gear for two nights
+- Tents for the final two nights

 - Personal medical insurance

-- Personal equipment
+- Personal equipment and clothing

-Distance: 15 km.
+Distance: 15 km

-Distance: 20 km.
+Distance: 20 km

 - Wool or fleece thermal mid layer.